-Br\`{e}gman \cite[Lemm.
-1]{Bregman:1966} (=\cite[Lemm.
-1, \S2.2]{Bregman:1966:PhD}) and Chencov \cite[Thm.
-1]{Chencov:1968} have independently discovered a characteristic geometric property of additive decomposition of a class of relative entropies under entropic projection onto a (suitably understood) affine (resp., convex) closed subset $K\subseteq M$, called a \textit{generalised pythagorean equation} (resp., \textit{inequality}).
-Chencov discovered it for $\RPPP^{D_\Psi}_K$ with $D_\Psi=D_1$, where $D_1(\omega,\phi):=\int\mu(\phi-\omega+\omega\log\frac{\omega}{\phi})$ is the Kullback--Leibler information \cite[Eqn.
-(2.4)]{Kullback:Leibler:1951} on $M=L_1(\X,\mu)$, with $K$ given by exponential families (i.e. sets of probability densities which are affine in exponential coordinates),
+Br\`{e}gman and Chencov have independently discovered a characteristic geometric property of additive decomposition of a certain family of relative entropies under entropic projection onto a (suitably understood) affine (resp., convex) closed subset $K\subseteq M$, called a \textit{generalised pythagorean equation} (resp., \textit{inequality}).
+Chencov \cite[Eqns.
+(11), (15), Thm.
+1]{Chencov:1968} discovered it for $D_1$ and $\RPPP^{D_1}_K$,